Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 -drive file=solaris_2.6_598_sparc.iso,bus=0,unit=2,media=cdrom,readonly=on

-The parameters mean the following:
+These parameters mean the following:

 The amount of ram memory that we want.
-256MB is enough for everyone. - -nic user,hostfwd=tcp:127.0.0.1:5555-:22
+256MB is enough for everyone.
+But the SparcStation IPC could only have 48MB max.
+We cheat a bit, this is an emulator after all. ;) - -nic user,hostfwd=tcp:127.0.0.1:5555-:22

-This specifies the disk drive.
+This specifies the hard disk drive.
 It will become /dev/hda. - -drive file=solaris_2.6_598_sparc.iso,bus=0,unit=2,media=cdrom,readonly=on

 This specifies a cdrom drive, which has the Solaris 2.6 boot disk inserted.